iamkartik0704/iamkartik0704/README.md

 <h1 data-importer="text" align="center">Hi I'm KARTIK CHAWLA</h1>
-<h3 align="center">I'm a B.Tech student in Chemical Science and Technology at IIT Patna.
-I love to work with backend development, AI integrations, and building cool stuff.</h3>
+<h3 align="center">I am a B.Tech student in Chemical Science and Technology at IIT Patna (2025-Present) with a strong passion for software engineering.
+My projects have been pivotal in designing and constructing dynamic scripting languages, implementing AI-native desktop IDEs, and engaging in backend development.</h3>
 ###

 <div data-importer="techs" align="center">